Nina Morgan-Jones

 Nina Morgan-Jones (born in South Wales) is a London/Hollywood based fashion designer and stylist and co-founder of the fashion Company ROMP.

 Biography

-At the age of 24, her fashion collection was first shown during London Fashion Week and then went on to sell in the salons of Pret-a-Porter (Paris), Atmosphere (Paris) and The Train (New York and Japan).
+At the age of 24, her fashion collection was first showcased during London Fashion Week and later sold in the salons of Prêt-à-Porter (Paris), Atmosphere (Paris) and The Train (New York and Japan).

 Morgan-Jones’ style is inspired by the 30s, film noir and 1970's London.

-ROMP was successful internationally as a natural products brand, selling leather, sheepskin and silk clothing.
-In 2007 ROMP teamed up with a European tannery and produced an organic collection of Soil Association Certified Organic leather and denim clothing and accessories.
-Morgan-Jones worked with organic pioneer Greg Sturmer on the development of the collection.
+ROMP was successful internationally as a natural products brand, selling leather, sheepskin, and silk clothing.
+In 2007, ROMP teamed up with a European tannery and produced an organic collection of Soil Association Certified Organic leather and denim clothing and accessories.
+Morgan-Jones collaborated with organic pioneer Greg Sturmer on the development of the collection.